Data terms

 Hyperliquid Data Dictionary

-A plain-English reference for the live market fields and HypeBasis heuristics shown across markets, funding, watchlists, portfolio, and calculators.
+A trader reference for the live market fields and HypeBasis labels shown across markets, funding, watchlists, portfolio, and calculators.

 Live market data is context, not a trading signal.
 Verify the current venue state, order book, fees, funding, and risk limits before acting.